issackelly/oor-javascript/README.md

 Ideal material research for conductive feet is ongoing, but wrapping something soft, with consistent height (felt, rubber) with something conductive (foil, foil tape) seems to work pretty well.

+Here's a [PDF of the v1-9up object](./hardware/v1-9up/v1-9up.pdf).
+Eagle files will follow, and online orders of objects may follow.

 ## Software Implementation:

 The software works by classifying the distances between points.
 Each unique registered shape has a set of unique verticies and distances between verticies.